emrgnt-cmplxty/fermi/docs/0.old/contracts/debug-locally.md

 ### Parameter provided when sending transaction {#parameter-provided-when-sending-transaction}

-This can be found by inspecting the transaction information on [Axion Explorer](/docs/tools/near-explorer).
+This can be found by inspecting the transaction information on [Fermi Explorer](/docs/tools/near-explorer).
 This is majorly the function call arguments, gas attached, deposit attached, and the signer of the transaction.
 If you do not control the keys of the transaction caller (signer) you can use the `patch_state` RPC to add your public key to the account.